awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-scoped-libraries.md

 ```
 sc.install_pypi_package("celery")
 ```
-After installing the library, the following command confirms that the libary is available on the Spark driver and executors\.
+After installing the library, the following command confirms that the library is available on the Spark driver and executors\.

 ```
 import celery